 Coverage includes medically necessary treatment of an illness or injury by medical professionals from an ambulance service, even if you are not transported to a hospital.
+If provided through the 911 emergency response system, ambulance services are covered if you reasonably believed that a medical emergency existed even if you are not transported to a hospital.
 Ambulance services are not covered when another type of transportation can be used without endangering your health.

 Ambulance services for your convenience or the convenience of your family members or physician are not a covered service.